-The following charges are not included in a return calculation: books, Insurance Fees, Drop Fees, and charges to a student's account for indirect educational expenses.
+The following charges are not included in a return calculation: books, Insurance Fees, Drop Fees, and charges to a student's account for indirect educational expenses or for courses that do not qualify for Title IV aid.
+For students receiving tuition remission and/or Direct Bill from their employer(s), the funds will be treated as cash payments for the purpose of the calculation.